top of page

 So the speed is instant energy from this stored creatine which provides roughly another 8 to 10 seconds of "GOD-MODE" power.

-If you’re training for Absolute Strength (1–5 reps) you require a 3–5 minute rest period until you are good to go at almost the same capacity as before.
+For that reason, If you’re training for Absolute Strength (1–5 reps) you require a 3–5 minute rest period until you are good to go at almost the same capacity because you are draining this specific tank.
+It takes roughly 3 plus minutes for your body to chemically "re-stock" that Creatine Phosphate.

 System 2 - The Glycolytic System (The High-Octane coal)